rl33-glitch/rock-paper-scissor/README.md

 # Features

 The Rock Paper Scissors site was developed to provide a fun experience when you have a small amount of time to kill.
-The site layout is simple
+The site layout is simple with a retro pixalated feel to it.
+It is a nod to the arcade experience and has the same consistency through the look and feel of the webpages structure across all pages and breakpoints.

 ### Navigation